COLLAR X MALICE

 I wanted to unlock Yanagi’s story asap, so I dove into Shiraishi’s route too quickly not knowing what I was in for.

 His route completely shook me to my core lol (no kidding!)
 This route contains so many spoilers of the game’s overarching plot.
 That said, I highly recommend playing him last (4th) prior to unlocking Aiji Yanagi.
-Although I had mixed feelings on Shiraishi’s story, I can’t deny that I fully enjoyed the roller coaster of emotions his route has to offer.
+Although I had mixed feelings on Shiraishi’s story, I can’t deny that I LOVED the roller coaster of emotions I’ve experience in his route to the fullest!

-NOTE: His route will only unlock after finishing the other’s happy ending.
+NOTE: His route will only unlock after finishing the other four’s happy ending.

 - Father figure